-Even the best laser printer will have a paper jam every now and then.
-Clearing a printer jam doesn’t have to ruin your day.
-When I sat down and thought about it, in my life I have probably cleared thousands of paper jams.
+When I sat down and thought about it I have probably cleared tens of thousands of paper jams in my life.
 Over the years I’ve noticed a few things that I thought I’d pass on hoping it will empower anyone to tackle that jam with confidence or maybe even give a few pointer to the experts.

-The manuals will pretty much cover the basics about where to look and, of course, turning it off and on.
-I will assume that has been attempted with no success, so where I begin is with a new clean sheet of paper.
+The HP, Brother, Canon, Epson, and other manuals will pretty much cover the basics.
+Such as where to look and, of course, turning it off and on.
+I will assume you have attempted all that with no success, so where I begin is with a new clean sheet of paper.